Mike Ahern (Australian politician): Early life

 In common with most National Party politicians, Ahern had a rural background.
-His father, Jack Ahern, was active in the Country Party (the former name for the National Party), in Landsborough and was campaign manager for Premier Sir Frank Nicklin.
+His father, Jack Ahern, was active in the Country Party (now known as the National Party), in Landsborough and was campaign manager for Premier Sir Frank Nicklin.
 From 1964 to 1967 Jack Ahern was president of the Country Party.
 Michael Ahern was born in Maleny, Queensland and was educated at Conondale State School and Downlands College (Toowoomba).

 Ahern went on to study agricultural science at the University of Queensland, afterwards became active in the Young Country Party.
 He was state president of the Young Country Party in 1967 and national president in 1968, as well as junior vice-president of the Country Party.
 He took Nicklin as a political mentor.
 When Nicklin retired in 1968, Ahern nominated to succeed him in his Landsborough electorate, located in the Sunshine Coast.
 He handily won election to the Legislative Assembly of Queensland in the ensuing by-election, being the youngest Country member of Parliament by nearly twenty years.